 When the COVID-19 pandemic hit New York in March and large gatherings and special events came to a screeching halt, so too did Ruth Loiseau’s floral design business.
 But Loiseau, a Master Floral Designer, wasn’t sidelined for long.
 Rather than sit idly by, she and daughter Alexandra Bromson, who work together in Flower for the People, a third-generation family floral business, developed DIY flower kits which sold nationally on the internet.

 Although all proceeds from the kits were donated to COVID relief, the pair wanted to do something more to show their appreciation to healthcare workers in New York City where one of their two studios is located (the other is in Suffield).
 They came up with the idea of putting flowers on a giant thank-you to hospital workers.
-Loiseau called her son-in-law, Christopher Bromson, who is executive director of the Crime Victims Treatment Center (CTVT) which serves New York City communities, and shared her idea.
+Loiseau called her son, Christopher Bromson, who is executive director of the Crime Victims Treatment Center (CTVT) which serves New York City communities, and shared her idea.
 CTVT then teamed up with Flower for the People to share their mutual gratitude for health care workers at CVTC’s hospital partners Mt.
 Sinai West and Mt.
 Sinai Morningside.

 To do the tribute, Loiseau and her daughter worked three 14-hour days hand gluing 10,000 kiwi pomps onto large letters spelling out thank you.
 In order to surprise workers at the 7 a.m. shift change, the two women left home at 4 a.m. to set up the greeting along with brown paper wrapped individual floral bouquets for the workers to take home.
 In total, they did three installations – two at Mt.
 Sinai West and one at Mt.
 Sinai Morningside – and all were well received, judging by the smiles on the workers’ faces.